 Medical Research + Innovation

 Patient-specific anatomic models are being used by top-ranked institutions to enhance the clinical experience for surgeons, OR teams and patients around the world.
 Watch our webinar with the Mayo Clinic to hear its experience as a leader in medical 3DP and pioneering research to advance the practice of medicine.
 Those interested in experimental applications using biocompatible resins, such as fixation trays, contouring templates, and implant sizing models, are welcome to view the biocompatible chapter within the webinar and read a relevant publication from Mayo.

 Formlabs is pleased to inform the medical community about our acquisition of Spectra, a materials company with nearly 20 years of experience in photopolymer chemistry.
 In addition to the Dental-specific portfolio available today, Spectra will be dedicated to designing and manufacturing future materials for medical applications within its US-based, ISO 13485 certified facility.

 Sign up to receive updates and additions to our resin library, service offerings, and collection of medical research.
 If you have your own research to share or would like additional information, please email [email protected].

 High-precision 3D printing allows designers to rapidly prototype devices and tools in-house, from concept models to functional testing with materials that closely match common injection-molded plastics.

-Medical device engineers at companies like DJO Surgical and Coalesce use Formlabs 3D printers to accelerate product development by iterating complex designs in days instead of weeks, at a fraction of the cost of outsourcing or silicone molding.See the Impacts of In-House Prototyping
+R&D teams at over 90% of the top 30 medical device firms use Formlabs 3D printers to accelerate product development by iterating complex designs in days instead of weeks, at a fraction of the cost of outsourcing or silicone molding.See the Impacts of In-House Prototyping

 Insoles & Orthotics